minhhoangho/transformer-pytorch-examples/README.md

 ## 3. Reference

+This repository is based on [This repo](https://github.com/hyunwoongko/transformer) with some modifications.
+Shout out to [HyunWoongKo](https://github.com/hyunwoongko) for his great work!

 - [Attention is All You Need, 2017 - Google](https://arxiv.org/abs/1706.03762)
 - [The Illustrated Transformer - Jay Alammar](http://jalammar.github.io/illustrated-transformer/)
 - [Data & Optimization Code Reference - Bentrevett](https://github.com/bentrevett/pytorch-seq2seq/)